 Improving cyber security in manufacturing

 The manufacturing industry faces some of the biggest threats to cyber security presently known to IT researchers, which is why business leaders must prioritize adaptable security defenses.
-From ransomware attacks to cloud security issues, there is no shortage of hacking methods that can cause significant disruption and financial loss.
+There is no shortage of hacking methods that can cause significant disruption and financial loss from ransomware attacks to cloud security issues.
 Developing a multi-pronged strategy is essential to mitigating cyber security threats, but finding the right balance of technology and policy-based controls can be difficult.
 That’s where Certitude Security can help.